-Whilst the organisation's staffing numbers fell in 2018/19 to 40, there has been a modest increase during 2019/20 to 42 staff.
-However, this past year has seen staff leaving and retiring and there have been significant difficulties in attracting qualified staff to replace these core vacancies.
-There is also concern over being able to retain staff and stop the loss of expertise and experience at a time when working practices require ever quicker solutions and delivery of service.
+The past year has seen staff leaving and retiring and there have been significant difficulties in attracting qualified staff to replace these core vacancies.
+There is also concern over being able to retain staff and stop the loss of expertise and experience at a time when working practices require ever-faster solutions and delivery of service.
+To address these ongoing recruitment and retention issues, the Assessor & ERO completed the service review and a number of vacancies are now filled.
+The staffing structure has also been addressed to ensure suitable remuneration was being offered to secure and retain staff.